See’s Copycat Fudge is perfect and creamy chocolate fudge. No candy thermometer required for this dessert!

 Notes

-If you overheat your fudge it can separate.
-To fix, heat the fudge on low adding a tablespoon of hot water at a time (as many as needed), stirring until it becomes smooth and shiny.
-Then pour it back into your prepared pan.
+• DRY FUDGE: The most common fail is that the fudge separates with an oily layer on top.
+This is due to overheating.
+To fix, heat the fudge on low in a large saucepan or pot adding a tablespoon of hot water at a time (as many as needed), stirring until it becomes smooth and shiny.
+Then pour it back into your prepared pan and let it set.

 Cuisine: American